 She shuffled into the exam room in La Clinica Maxeña in Santo Tomas La Union, Guatemala, slowly and supported by her parents.
-She is a 24 year-old Mayan woman named Catarina, but looked much younger.
-For the past few months, she could only see light, and couldn’t recognize movement or anything else.
-I looked into her eyes, and noticed that her pupils were completely white, and suspected that cataracts had stolen her vision.
-She was diagnosed with diabetes several years ago, and had had difficulty controlling her blood sugars.
-This had gotten worse since she could no longer see her insulin bottles to dose her insulin.
-She lives in an indigenous, rural village in the mountains of Guatemala with no access to an ophthalmologist.
-I knew that we needed to remove her white cataracts and replace them with clear intraocular lenses, and fortunately this was exactly what we were in Guatemala to do.
+She is a 24 year-old Mayan woman named Catarina, but she looked much younger.
+For the past few months, she could only see light and couldn’t recognize movement or anything else.
+I looked into Catarina’s eyes and noticed that her pupils were completely white; I suspected that cataracts had stolen her vision.
+Catarina was diagnosed with diabetes several years ago and had difficulty controlling her blood sugar levels, a condition that worsened when she could no longer see well enough to administer her insulin regularly.
+On top of that, she lived in a rural village in the Guatemala highlands with no access to proper eye care.
+I knew that we needed to replace her white cataracts with clear lenses that would allow Catarina to see again.
+Fortunately, this was exactly what we were in Guatemala to do.

-We flew into Guatemala City, then took a 4 hour bus ride on an extremely bumpy road past several volcanos, rubber trees, and coffee plantations.
-The countryside, isolation, and poverty reminded me of the movie Romancing the Stone.
-We arrived Sunday afternoon to a warm welcome at La Clinica Maxeña, and immediately got to work setting up the operating room and clinic, as well as examining the patients that arrived early like Catarina.
-We slept in comfortable little rooms on the campus of the clinic, and were fed 3 meals a day by the staff.
+We flew into Guatemala City then took a four hour bus ride on an extremely bumpy road past several volcanos, rubber trees and coffee plantations.
+The countryside, isolation and poverty reminded me of the movie Romancing the Stone.
+We arrived on Sunday to a warm welcome at La Clinica Maxeña and got to work setting up the operating room and eye clinic, as well as examining patients, including Catarina.
+That night, we slept in comfortable little rooms on the clinic campus.

-We rotated between the operating room and the clinic every day through Saturday morning.
-We then examined the last post-operative patients, closed up the clinic and operating room, and headed to the colonial capital of Antigua for a little sightseeing and a hot shower.
-The days were long and the eye pathology was impressive, but the experience was unforgettable.
-Utz!
+A billboard Our eye care team worked at La Clinica Maxena the rest of the week, rotating between the operating room and clinic every day through Saturday morning.
+We then examined the last post-operative patients, closed up the eye clinic and operating room and headed to the colonial capital of Antigua for a little sightseeing and hot shower.
+The days were long but the experience was unforgettable…it was “Utz” all around!